rajibahmed/soundcloud-stuff/README.md

+# SoundCloud Audio Player

+This is a demo project for interview process at SoundTrap.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# SoundCloud Audio Player

-### Booting up the service
+## Booting up the service

 install dependencies: